 Maintaining good oral health is essential to maintain excellent overall health for a pet.
 Damaged, loose, or infected teeth are not only uncomfortable, they can be host to diseases that can easily spread to your pet’s organs.
 Our team offers comprehensive oral examinations for cats and dogs as well as cleanings, polishing, digital X-rays, extractions, and other minor oral surgeries.

 Northlake Animal Hospital wants to play a role in keeping your pet healthy for a lifetime.
 We offer a wide range of preventative services to keep your furry friend in their best shape and our wellness programs provide affordable options for regular care.
+If you cat needs a cat vaccination or if your dog needs a dog vaccination, come to us.
+We can be your partner in keeping your pets protected.
+Have them join our wellness programs to keep them in tip-top shape.
 Contact us today to learn more or enroll!